Tips for choosing a penetration testing company

 Ask to review sample reports and other deliverables

-We have written a blog post titled What To Expect From a Penetration Testing Report that explains all details about this topic.
+We have written a blog post titled What To Expect From a Penetration Testing Report that explains all the details about this topic.

 Ask for references from past and existing customers